GarwelGarwel/KerbalHealth/README.md

 Kerbals' organisms, like ours own, are not always predictable.
 Sometimes, very rarely, you may see random events that can impact your whole mission.
 Now you need to prepare for contingencies like real space programs do.
 You may completely disable or fine-tune the event system in settings.

 - Feeling Bad: your kerbals loses a random percentage of their current health (20 to 50%).
-It happens very rarely (every 10,000 days on average) though, but becomes an important factor for very long missions.
+It happens very rarely (every 1,000 days on average) though, but becomes an important factor for very long missions.

-- Panic Attack: if your kerbal's health falls below 50% and he/she is on a mission, they may epxerience a panic attack and become uncontrollable for up to 3 hours.
-This event's probability depends on the health (the lower, the more likely) and courage (the lower, again, the more likely) of the kerbal, but on average happens once every 1,000 days.
+- Panic Attack: when your kerbal's is on a mission, he/she may epxerience a panic attack and become uncontrollable for up to 3 hours.
+This event's probability depends on the health (the lower, the more likely) and courage (the lower, again, the more likely) of the kerbal, the default maximum chance is once per 100 days.

 **Requirements**